 Then, space out the white and silver/crystal.
 I place all of the solid white pieces first, then add silvery and crystal pieces.
 Throughout the season, I find myself occasionally rearranging a bit, to make sure there are no “clumps” of white – I like it spaced pretty evenly.

 My tree may not be 15′ tall like my Longwood Gardens inspiration tree, but it is always a favorite.
-Above is some inspiration to get you started on your own all-white tree!
+I’ve included some inspiration to get you started on your own all-white tree.
+Merry Christmas!

 DISCLAIMER: No financial compensation was received for this White Christmas Tree post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.